Jaguar F-Pace-based Lister Stealth is world's fastest SUV

 British sports car marque Lister has launched a tuned version of the Jaguar F-Pace, or to be more precise the V-8-powered F-Pace SVR.

 Previously labeled a Lightning, and then LFP, Lister has now revealed the vehicle as the Stealth.
-It's limited to just 100 examples and is priced to start at 109,950 British pounds (approximately $144,770).
+It's limited to just 100 examples and priced to start at 109,950 British pounds (approximately $144,770).

 Sitting alongside the F-Type-based LFT and LFT-C in Lister's growing arsenal of tuned Jaguars, the Stealth is powered by Jaguar Land Rover's familiar 5.0-liter supercharged V-8 but with the output dialed to 666 horsepower and 650 pound-feet of torque.